KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

 - Cache size can be defined when the sequence is initially created or altered (Default: 20)
 - The specified number of sequence values is cached into memory on the first call
 - Sequence values are retrieved from the cache on request
 - After the last cached sequence value in memory is used, the next set of sequence values is cached

 #### USER_SEQUENCES View

 `IDENTITY` Column

 - Restrictions
-  - A table can have only one identity column
+  - A table can have **only one** identity column
   - Identity columns must be `numeric data types`
   - Identity column is not inherited when using a CTS statement
   - Identity column cannot have another DEFAULT value
   - Identity columns implicitly have `NOT NULL` and `NOT DEFERRABLE` constraints
   - USER_TAB_IDENTITY_COLS to query all the identity columns
-  - the SYS.IDENSEQ$ view stores the link between the table and
+  - The SYS.IDENSEQ$ view stores the link between the table

 ```sql
 GENERATED [ ALWAYS | BY DEFAULT [ ON NULL ]] AS IDENTITY [(identity options)]